-La Meridiana is a very special place.
+LA MERIDIANA is a very special place.
 A unique, luxury country house hotel, owned and managed by the Segre Family since the late 1970s.
-Alessandra and Edmondo Segre are the most charming and welcoming of hosts.
-They welcomed me, Andrewe and Sasha like old friends.
-As soon as I stepped across the threshold I felt as if I’d come home.
+Alessandra and Edmondo Segre are the most charming and engaging of hosts.
+They welcomed Andrew and I like old friends.
+As soon as we stepped across the threshold we felt at home.
 The warm welcome isn’t just restricted to humans.
 Sasha the Cairn Terrier was welcome too.
 In fact she was playing with Posh, the resident Corgi, within minutes of arriving.
 Posh is the most sanguine and tranquil of pooches, welcoming visiting canines with a calm almost royal demeanour.

 Over a delicious light lunch in ‘Il Bistro’ we were regaled with tales from New York and Italy by Franco, our friendly waiter, who’s been working at La Meridiana for thirty years.
 It was like being an honoured guest in a private home.
 We still couldn’t believe that we were only an hour’s drive from Monaco and the hustle and bustle of the Cote d’Azur.
-I felt totally relaxed for the first time in weeks.
+In fact, I felt totally relaxed for the first time in weeks.
 Maybe it was the glass of Prosecco with lunch, but no I don’t think so, I think it was the intrinsic calm and serenity of the hotel.
 After lunch it was time to enjoy some fresh air.
-I strolled in the grounds under a cobalt blue October sky.
-The immaculate gardens were filled with roses, I had a feeling of being in ‘Alice in Wonderland’ and I half expected the Queen of Hearts to come thundering into view armed with a flamingo.
+We strolled in the grounds under a cobalt blue October sky.
+The immaculate gardens were filled with roses, it was like being in ‘Alice in Wonderland’ and I half expected the Queen of Hearts to come thundering into view armed with a flamingo.

 Some friends were joining us for dinner so we made ourselves comfortable in the beautifully furnished lounge, next to a roaring wood fire.
 Glasses of Prosecco were poured and conversation followed.
 We were joined for dinner by Alessandra and her son Luigi.
 I chose a fresh ravioli and salvia (sage) dish which was delicious, fresh and so aromatic.
 Andrew chose duck which he said was tender and full of flavour.
 Wines from the local Liguria region flowed.

-After an excellent night’s sleep, breakfast was served in the fabulous and quintessentially English ‘Morning Room’.
-The crockery was all from the ‘Botanic Garden’ range of china by Port Meirion which I love, again it reminded me of home.
+After an excellent night’s sleep, breakfast was served in the quintessentially English ‘Morning Room’.
+The crockery was all from the ‘Botanic Garden’ range of china by Port Merion which I love, again it reminded me of home.
 Of course, dogs were welcome at breakfast and Sasha enjoyed sitting under the table and waiting for little morsels of ham to find their way down to her.

-We can’t wait to come back soon – and Sasha says hello too!
+We can’t wait to come back soon – and Sasha says hello and thank you too!